codeboten/github-action-to-otlp/README.md

 *NOTE: This is still work in progress*

-This action outputs Github Action workflows and jobs details to OTLP via gRPC.
+This action outputs Github Action workflows and jobs details to OTLP via HTTP.

 ## Inputs